 - Crying spells

 In some patients, discontinuation may also result in an increased sensitivity to the drug.
-Therefore, it’s important to slowly taper the dose when discontinuing treatment.
-To ensure a safe and effective withdrawal from escitalopram, patients should consult with their healthcare provider prior to discontinuing the medication.
+Therefore, it’s important to slowly taper the dose when discontinuing treatment and avoid discontinuation symptoms.
+To ensure a safe and effective withdrawal from escitalopram, patients should consult with their healthcare provider before discontinuing the medication.

-Lexapro is a powerful SSRI, which is a class of drugs that includes antidepressants such as Paxil and Prozac.
-Lexapro is generally considered safe and effective for most people, with the most common side effects being nausea, headache, insomnia and sexual dysfunction.
+Lexapro is a powerful SSRI, which is a class of drugs that includes antidepressants such as Paxil, Zoloft, and Prozac.
+Lexapro is generally considered safe and effective for most people, with the most common side effects being nausea, headache, insomnia, and sexual dysfunction.